madnight/blog/source/_drafts/programming-language-popularity.md

 | Years covered      | Since 2001      | Since 2004               | Since 2004        |
 | TOP 3 in 2017      | Java, C , C++   | JavaScript, Java, Python | Java, Python, PHP |

-The oldest, widley known and controverse TOIBE index, is way behind of what is actually going on.
-The authors of PYPL describe it as lagging indicator.[^pypldiff]
+On the the major critism about the TOIBE index is that it is actually way behind of whats i actually going on the programming community.
+The authors of PYPL describe the TOIBE index as lagging indicator.[^pypldiff] Another problem is its data set.
+Its fairly safe to say that almost no one is willing to pay 5k bucks to be able to see how the ranking is actually build.
+This makes the ranking intransparent and hard to reproduce.
+Not only that, even if one would buy the data set its still a open mystey why TOIBE choose differen percentage weights for different data sources (serach engines), resulting in a arbitrary metric, where the ranking can be adjusted just by playing around with the choosen parameters (choose different physical constants and you get a different universe).

 The PYPL PopularitY of Programming Language[^pypl] Index is created by analyzing how often language tutorials are searched on Google.
 The more a language tutorial is searched, the more popular the language is assumed to be.
-It is a leading indicator.
-The raw data comes from Google Trends.
+It's raw data comes from Google Trends, that makes it quite transparent.

-mixing things together with different percentage weights it seems arbitrary metric
+The RedMonk Programming Language Ranking is pubished in irregualar intervals.
+The lates release was in June 2017 according to RedMonk they use the following criterais to build their ranking:

+* Query languages by pull request
+* Language is based on the base repository language
+* Exclude forked repos
+* Aggregated history to determine ranking

+There also other rankings that are worth noting but havent been listed for comparsing.
+The https://octoverse.github.com/ which is a offical github source and shows some additonal intresting statistics about github.
+However their ranking only shows the top 15 programming languages and does not offer a history, not does it reveal any informations on how the underlying data have been aggreagated.
+Programming Language Popularity chart on https://langpop.corger.nl shows a bubble chart with StackOverflow (tags) / GithHub (lines changes) ratio for every language on Github in Februrary 2013.
+Its seems as though the chart didnt received any update since then.

 For this reason I decided to create a page that is not based on multiple indicators and weights, instead it is based on raw data from one source, with one metric.